babelouest/ulfius/API.md

 You can also specify additional headers or cookies to the request.

-Any body parameter or body raw value will be ignored.
+Any body parameter or body raw value will be ignored, the header `Content-Length` will be set to 0.

+The header `User-Agent` value will be `Ulfius Websocket Client Framework`, feel free to modify it afterwards if you need.

 ##### Opening the websocket connection